puppetlabs/puppet-docs/source/pe/3.2/install_upgrading.markdown

 The Puppet Installer script is used to perform both installations and upgrades.
 The script will check for a prior version and run as upgrader or installer as needed.
 You start by [downloading][downloading] and unpacking a tarball with the appropriate version of the PE packages for your system.
 Then, when you run the `puppet-enterprise-installer` script, the script will check for a prior installation of PE and, if it detects one, will ask if you want to proceed with the upgrade.
 The installer will then upgrade all the PE components (master, agent, etc.) it finds on the node to version 3.2.

-The process involves the following steps, which *must be performed in the following order:*

-1. Provision and prepare a node for use by PuppetDB
-2. Upgrade Master
-3. Install PuppetDB/Database support role
-4. Upgrade Console
-5. Upgrade Agents
+### Upgrading a Monolithic Installation

-If you have multiple roles on the master (e.g., you have a monolithic installation with the master, console, and database role  on the same node), the installer will upgrade each role in the correct order, automatically.
+If you have a monolithic installation (with the master, console, and database roles all on the same node), the installer will upgrade each role in the correct order, automatically.

+### Upgrading a Split Installation
+If you have a split installation (with the master, console and database roles on different nodes), the process involves the following steps, which *must be performed in the following order:*

+1. Upgrade Master
+2. Upgrade PuppetDB
+3. Upgrade Console
+4. Upgrade Agents

 > ![windows logo](./images/windows-logo-small.jpg) To upgrade Windows agents, simply download and run the new MSI package as described in [Installing Windows Agents](./install_windows.html).
 However, be sure to upgrade your master, console, and database nodes first.